wlox/wlox/README.md

 WLOX - Open Source Currency Exchange
 =========
-WLOX is an open source alternative currency exchange, created to facilitate the exchange of alternative currencies (*alt-currencies*) for multiple fiat currencies.
-At this point, the only alt-currency supported is **Bitcoin**.
-It is not difficult, however, to adapt this project for the use of other alt-currencies.
+WLOX is an open source alternative currency exchange, created to facilitate the exchange of cryptocurrencies for multiple fiat currencies.
+At this point, the only cryptocurrency supported is **Bitcoin**.
+It is not difficult, however, to adapt this project for the use of other cryptocurrencies.

 WLOX is configured to use Crypto Capital Corporation as a banking services provider.
 For more information about them, please visit http://www.cryptocapital.co.